Butterflyfish

 The butterflyfish are a group of conspicuous tropical marine fish of the family Chaetodontidae; the bannerfish and coralfish are also included in this group.
 The approximately 129 species in 12 genera are found mostly on the reefs of the Atlantic, Indian, and Pacific Oceans.
 A number of species pairs occur in the Indian and Pacific Oceans, members of the huge genus Chaetodon.

 Butterflyfish look like smaller versions of angelfish (Pomacanthidae), but unlike these, lack preopercle spines at the gill covers.
 Some members of the genus Heniochus resemble the Moorish idol (Zanclus cornutus) of the monotypic Zanclidae.
-Among the paraphyletic Perciformes, the former are probably not too distantly related to butterflyfish, whereas the Zanclidae seem far less close.
+All three families belong to the order Acanthuriformes and share a similar habitat.

 Description and ecology

 Butterflyfish mostly range from 12 to 22 cm in length.
 The largest species, the lined butterflyfish and the saddle butterflyfish, C. ephippium, grow to 30 cm.
 The common name references the brightly coloured and strikingly patterned bodies of many species, bearing shades of black, white, blue, red, orange, and yellow.
 Other species are dull in colour.
 Butterflyfish are a boundless, different group of marine percoids with delegates on practically all coral reef frameworks and in every single tropical ocean.
 Their bright and color patterns have drawn in much consideration, creating an abundance of data about their conduct and environment.
 Many have eyespots on their flanks and dark bands across their eyes, not unlike the patterns seen on butterfly wings.
 Their deep, laterally narrow bodies are easily noticed through the profusion of reef life.
 The conspicuous coloration of butterflyfish may be intended for interspecies communication.
 Butterflyfish have uninterrupted dorsal fins with tail fins that may be rounded or truncated, but are never forked.

 Generally diurnal and frequenting waters less than 18 m deep (though some species descend to 180 m, butterflyfish stick to particular home ranges.
 These corallivores are especially territorial, forming pairs and staking claim to a specific coral head.
 Contrastingly, the zooplankton feeders form large conspecific groups.
 By night, butterflyfish hide in reef crevices and exhibit markedly different coloration.

 Their coloration also makes them popular aquarium fish.
 However, most species feed on coral polyps and sea anemones.
 Balancing the relative populations of prey and predator is complex, leading hobby aquarists to focus on the few generalists and specialist zooplankton feeders.

 Butterflyfish are pelagic spawners; that is, they release many buoyant eggs into the water, which become part of the plankton, floating with the currents until hatching.
 The fry go through a tholichthys stage, wherein the body of the postlarval fish is covered in large, bony plates extending from the head.
 They lose their bony plates as they mature.
 Only one other family of fish, the scats (Scatophagidae) express such an armored stage.